Author Magazine Author Magazine

 Michelle Rodriguez Explores New Dimensions with Ayahuasca | AUTHOR Magazine

-OONA: Were you aware of the power of visualization, before you took ayahuasca?
+OONA: Were you aware of the power of visualization before taking ayahuasca?

 “I´m so sensitive to energy” - Michelle Rodriguez